sparkflows/sparkflows-docs/docs/installation/connection/storage-connection/mysql.rst

 Once you have updated the above parameters, click on ``Test Connection``, if the Connection is Successful, ``Save`` the connection.

+Now you can created connection use the resources in datasets and workflows.

 ..
 Note:: Make sure that MySQL URL should be accessible from Sparkflows webserver URL.